Definition of Flexible Budget and Flexible Budget Variance

 Fixed expenses (salaries, utilities, etc.) of $350,000 + variable expenses (cartons, helpers, etc.) of $150,000 (50,000 items X $3 each) = total static budget of $500,000.

-A flexible budget for the shipping department will increase when more than 50,000 items for the year are shipped and it will decrease when fewer than 50,000 items are shipped.
+Unlike the static budget, a flexible budget for the shipping department will increase when more than 50,000 items for the year are shipped and it will decrease when fewer than 50,000 items are shipped.
 Let's assume that for the year, the department actually shipped 54,000 items.
-Therefore, the budget for the variable expenses will "flex" for shipping the additional 4,000 items.
+Therefore, the flexible budget for the variable expenses will "flex" for shipping the additional 4,000 items.
 The resulting flexible budget summary is:

 Fixed expenses (salaries, utilities, etc.) of $350,000 + variable expenses (cartons, helpers, etc.) of $162,000 (54,000 items X $3 each) = total flexible budget of $512,000.